phoenix27522/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

                @ using nested forloop the first itrates from 1 to 10
                @ every time it reach 10 print new line
                @ the second itrates from 0 to 14
+               @ coz of putchar use % / not confuse 10 and > as ascii

 ==========> a function that draws a straight line in the terminal <=====
 ## must print striaght line